isomerpages/pa-corp/_sparks-volunteer-programs/Caring for our community/Senior Befriending Programme.md

 						:
 					</td>
 					<td width="75%">
 						   With the increase in dementia and depression amongst seniors, our volunteers are reaching out to seniors in Sembawang GRC and engaging them to community events.
-This creates opportunities for seniors to make friends within the community and reduce social isolation and hence, reduce the risk of depression and dementia.
+This creates opportunities for seniors to make friends within the community and reduce social isolation and hence, reduce the risk of depression and dementia.<br><br>
 Briefing will be conducted before the session.
 					</td>
 				</tr>